Painter-Pilgrim in Search of What Is Essential

 Paintings, letters, and invitations for those drawn to live more deliberately

 I am the father of six children and was married for twenty-nine years.
-For more than forty years, I’ve lived entirely through the sale of my art.
-My record sale to date is $53,000.
-One of my paintings even found its way to the White House, hanging behind Betsy DeVos’s desk — so that when the Chief of Staff entered her office, he met with her… and with me.
+For more than four decades, I have lived entirely through the sale of my art.
+My highest sale to date is $53,000, and one of my paintings entered the White House collection, hanging behind Betsy DeVos’s desk.

-Some arrive looking for a painting to live with.
+Some arrive here looking for a painting to live with.

 Others come simply to stay near the work as it unfolds.

 In November 2019, I left Michigan and began a European pilgrimage.
-Since then I’ve made homes in:
+Since then, I have made homes in:

 the wilderness of Tuscany, where I restored an abandoned stone house